mflova/mflova-coding-guidelines/python/speed_up/pandas.md

   to understand it better).
 - `groupby`: Meant to group the information acccording to some criteria, apply an aggregation function, and then comnbine it into a new dataframe or series
-- `stack/unstack`: With `unstack` the values from an index will be put as columns.
+- `stack/unstack`: With `unstack` the values from an index will be put as columns. `stack` will transform the data to a long-format while `unstack` will do it into a wide-format.
 - `explode`: If we have a column whose associated values are lists, we can use `explode` to unpack these lists into multiple rows within the same dataframe.